TtheBC01/Mina-Protocol-Playground/README.md

 mina daemon
 ```

 You can exit the tmux session while leaving the daemon running by pressing `Cntl+b d`.
-Return the `tmux` session
+Return to the `tmux` session
 running your daemon by running `tmux a -t daemon`.